santiagomoneta/AnypointStudio-Vagrant/README.md

 - Test on Windows host (Currently testing on MacOS)
 - Terminal font is weird, need to script to use a specific font to Fix
 - Create shortcut for Studio
-- script to change the wallpaper
+- Script to change the wallpaper
+- Setup screen resolution during the provision
+- Add apps to the favorites panel
 - Install more apps (why not right?)